deepset-ai/haystack-integrations/integrations/jina.md

 | :-------------------------------------: | :---: | :---: | :---: | :---: | :---: | :--: | :---: |
 | Average Retrieval Performance (nDCG@10) | 52.54 | 58.54 | 61.64 | 62.72 | 63.16 | 63.3 | 63.35 |

+**Late Chunking in Long-Context Embedding Models**

+`jina-embeddings-v3` supports [Late Chunking](https://jina.ai/news/late-chunking-in-long-context-embedding-models/), the technique to leverage the model's long-context capabilities for generating contextual chunk embeddings.
+Include `late_chunking=True` in your request to enable contextual chunked representation.
+When set to true, Jina AI API will concatenate all sentences in the input field and feed them as a single string to the model.
+Internally, the model embeds this long concatenated string and then performs late chunking, returning a list of embeddings that matches the size of the input list.

 ### **Table of Contents**

 - [Haystack 2.0](#haystack-20)